-This function is outsourced intra-group to the Group's internal audit.
-The Internal Audit Manager conducts on-site audits annually, maintains an independent outlook on matters and adheres to the Internal Audit Policy.
-Moreover, an Internal Audit Plan was presented to the Board of the Insurance Company for approval during the year.
+This function is outsourced intra-group to group internal audit.
+The key function holder is Ms. Zoya Roberts of LOTS Intermediate Co, with the oversight role being held by Mr. Richard Kahlbaugh as Chairman of the Board.
+On-site audits are conducted annually (where possible), maintaining an independent outlook on various matters, in adherence to the Internal Audit Policy.
+Moreover, an Internal Audit Plan was presented to the Board for approval during the year.
 Periodic review of compliance with relevant rules, regulations and regulatory requirements at an operational level.
-Internal auditors also perform test of information system general controls for systems used in claims processing, as well as tests of inventory integrity and internal controls over financial reporting.
-The key function holder is Mr. Rick Kahlbaugh.
+Internal auditors also perform tests of information system general controls for systems used in claims processing, as well as tests of inventory integrity and internal controls over financial reporting.